Past Performances & Experiences

 • The Dublin (Ohio) Irish Festival

-• The Gays Mills Folk Fest
+• The Gays Mills Folk Festival

-• The GottaGetGon Folk Fest (New York)
+• The GottaGetGon Folk Festival (Ballston Spa, New York)

 • The Davis, California International Festival